OpenAPITools/openapi-generator/samples/client/petstore/ruby/docs/PetApi.md

 api = Petstore::PetApi.new

 opts = {
-  body: Petstore::String.new # [String] Pet object in the form of byte array }
+  body: "B" # [String] Pet object in the form of byte array }

 begin